Good Taste the Only Real Moat Left

 1. Holding the stake

-2. Working with the truly new
+2. Working with the genuinely new

 3. Choosing direction